seancdavis/ssg-build-performance-tests/README.md

     $ yarn install

-You can adjust the number of files generated for a series of tests by manipulating the value of the `fileCount` array in `test.config.js`.
+You can adjust the number of files generated for a series of tests by manipulating the `datasets` object in `test.config.js`.

 Run the tests with:

-    $ yarn test:builds
+    $ yarn test:builds [dataset]

+Where `[dataset]` is the key in the dataset object, representing an array of file counts to test against.

-Results are cached to `src/results.json`.
+If the test run completes all tests successfully, the results are cached to `src/results.json`.

 To view formatted output, you can run a development server: